5 women with different hair types according to their ethnicity

 The ingredients in the Mela-9™ Complex slow the growth of grey hair and can help with repigmentation by activating melanin production in your MC1-R gene (Melanocortin 1 Receptor).Mela-9™ delivers everything you need for your strongest, healthiest, most balanced hair.

-To keep you on track with your hair health goals we offer a 25% discount on all subscriptions.
+To keep you on track with your hair health goals we offer a 25% discount on all auto replenish orders.
 Because science+consistency = results.

 We are here for you with science-based, effective solutions.
 We want you to feel happy and confident with your hair.
 Have questions?
 Visit our FAQ page or email us at hey@areygrey.com.